TriMet rolling stock: Type 1

 For their first 30 years (until 2016) the Type 1 cars had roll-type, printed destination signs.
 The Type 1 cars were the only MAX cars whose rollsigns were hand-cranked.
 Because of the time-consuming process to change the signs, only the sign on the exposed end of the car in a two-car train was changed to the correct destination.
-The side signs only listed the designated route color (such as "Blue Line") rather than a destination, and the sign on the coupled end of each car in a two-car train was left blank.
+After the 2001 opening of the Red Line, the side signs only listed the designated route color (such as "Blue Line") rather than a destination, and the sign on the coupled end of each car in a two-car train was left blank.
 A two-year program that began in October 2014 and was completed in September 2016 gradually replaced all of the rollsigns in the Type 1 cars (as well as those in the Types 2 and 3) with digital, LED-type destination signs.

 Starting in 2003, TriMet began a program to refurbish the bodies of the Type 1 cars, carried out by its own employees.
 Known as the Body Overhaul program, it included extensive body renovation, replacement of all windows, repainting into the new paint scheme the agency adopted in 2002, and minor interior refurbishment, but not any work on the cars' mechanical or propulsion equipment.
 The program proceeded at a slower pace than originally anticipated because of staffing issues, with only two cars being worked on at a time, and each taking one to two years.
 By 2018, when only 23 of the 26 cars had been completed, TriMet had terminated the program because, by that time, the Type 1 fleet was only a few years away from retirement.
 The last overhauled car, No. 112, returned to service in April 2018.
 The three cars that never received the body overhaul and repainting were Nos.
 102, 103 and 116.

 In February 2018, TriMet announced its intention to purchase replacements for all 26 Type 1 cars.
 In July 2019, TriMet did place such an order, for 26 new cars which it has designated Type 6 (see below).

+Retirement began in October 2023, when car 102, one of the three which was never refurbished, was retired following the delivery of the first several new Type 6 cars.
+In June 2025, TriMet donated car 101 to the Oregon Electric Railway Museum and held a farewell event on July 8 at its Ruby Junction yard, where contest winners viewed the car before its planned move to the museum.